-- Sun-lovers - plants that love direct sun (including some direct afternoon sun); think close to a window in a south-facing room
+These are indoor plants that love the direct sunlight (including some direct afternoon sun); think close to a window in a south-facing room.

-- Inbetweeners - plants that like bright indirect light; most plants are in this category, avoid direct afternoon sun but some direct morning or late evening sunshine is okay
+Plants that like bright indirect light; most plants are in this category, avoid direct afternoon sun but some direct morning or late evening sunshine is okay.

-- Shade-dwellers - plants that like being in light shade, so towards the back of a south facing room, or closer to windows in a room that doesn't get any direct sunshine
+Plants that like being in light shade, so towards the back of a south-facing room, or closer to windows in a room that doesn't get much direct sunshine

-- Too little sun: your plant will lean towards the light, leaves will droop and stems will be weak and
+Too little sun: your plant will lean towards the light, leaves will droop and stems will be weak and break off.

 Getting the climate right is key to a thriving plant

 Feed your plants to keep them strong and healthy